We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Are STI tests covered by insurance?

 A lot of the kits available are covered by insurance and accept HSA and FSA payments.
+If someone does not have health insurance, the health department does free STI screenings.

 How do I know if I should get tested?